 Effective July 1, 2000, the Commonwealth of Pennsylvania enacted Act 48, mandating a continuing professional education program for educators to maintain active certification.
 ACT 48 requires all certified school personnel to complete continuing education requirements every five years in order to maintain their certificates as active.
 The Act 48 requirement can be met with six college credits, six credits of continuing professional education courses, 180 clock hours of continuing professional education, or any combination equivalent to 180 hours.
 The continuing education activity is to be related to an area of the educator’s assignment or certification and, if the educator is employed by a school entity, complies with their school entity’s plan.

-To register post-baccalaureate courses you are completing, obtain an ACT 48 Release Form from the Education Department at Marywood University.
+To register post-baccalaureate courses you are completing, complete and sign an ACT 48 Release Form and return it to the School of Education, McGowan Room 2019, at Marywood University.
 Note: Course must be undertaken after your PA Level I Certification was issued.
 Also, be sure the Pennsylvania Department of Education has your current address (Update your contact information through TIMS.)

-Once collegiate credits or hours of participation have been reported, you will be sent a letter verifying the data submitted to PDE.
-You may then view the credits/hours submitted on PDE’s website.
-Contact Marywood’s Education Department if credit/hours do not appear on the PDE site or if there are any discrepancies in the data.
+Once we report your collegiate credits or hours of participation, you will be able to view the credits/hours submitted on your Act 48 Professional Education Record Management System (PERMS) account with the PA Dept. of Ed.
+Contact Marywood’s School of Education if credit/hours do not appear on the PDE site or if there are any discrepancies in the data.

-You may also contact the Pennsylvania Department of Education directly at:
+You may contact the Pennsylvania Department of Education directly at:

 Tel: (717) 787-3356